clingen-data-model/allele/source/models/allele_name.md

 Definition
 ----------

 A human readable, non-canonical name for a CanonicalAllele or SimpleAllele.
+Hello

 Scope and Usage
 ---------------